-7.6.1 All employees (other than casuals) are entitled to special leave as prescribed in a Directive relating to Special Leave, issued by the Industrial Relations Minister under section 34 of the Public Service Act 1996.
+7.6.1 All employees (other than casuals) are entitled to special leave as prescribed in the Special Leave Directive, as issued and amended by the Minister responsible for industrial relations in accordance with section 54 of the Public Service Act 2008.
 The categories of special leave include:

-Emergency or compassionate grounds; Sporting competitions; Floods, cyclones, bushfires, etc.;

-Emergency management courses;

-Attendance at emergencies;
+Emergency or compassionate grounds; Sporting competitions; Floods, cyclones, bushfires, etc.; Emergency management courses; Attendance at emergencies; Platelet etc. donors:

-Platelet etc. donors;

-Blood donors;
+Blood donors: